mtzgroup/bigchem/README.md

 Note this is the same command issued in the `worker.dockerfile`.
 Additional executables--like Quantum Chemistry packages used by `Tasks`--must be installed separately on each node.
 You can learn more about controlling workers in the [Celery documentation](https://docs.celeryq.dev/en/stable/userguide/workers.html).

-Deploying non-Dockerized workers on each node consists of pulling down the BigChem repo on each node (likely using `git`), installing it using the `pip` command noted above, and then starting the workers with the `celery` command.
+Deploying non-Dockerized workers on each node consists of installing the BigChem repo on each node, and then starting the workers with the `celery` command.
 That's it!